+Discussion Points: Fertility risks and appropriate options for fertility preservation should be discussed with patients (and parents/guardians for young patients) regardless of the person's age, prognosis, treatment plan, perceived level of risk to fertility, sexualorientation, gender identity or relationship status.
+Patients' options for fertility preservation may be influenced by age, co-morbidities, and previous treatments.

+Strong

-dis per orie cussion Points: Fertility risks and appropriate options for fertility preservation should be cussed with patients (and parents/guardians for young patients) regardless of the son's age, prognosis, treatment plan, perceived level of risk to fertility, sexual entation, gender identity or relationship status.
-Patients' options for fertility servation may be influenced by age, co-morbidities and previous treatments.
-Strong Very Low to Moderate as s tility preservation discussions should be undertaken by a member of the treating team soon as possible after the suspected diagnosis and likely treatment plan is determined.
-Sent referral to a fertility specialist team may be required. pro aro pre per althcare providers need to assist patients and their families in the decision-making cess through fostering autonomy and encouraging consideration of personal ideals und parenthood.
-This should occur prior to decisions being made about fertility servation.
-Importantly the treating team need to determine whether the consenting son, particularly where young, is psychologically, mentally, and emotionally competent consent or assent.
-Tre ating team discussion with person with cancer/family/whanau should include: • • • • the degree of risk to fertility posed by the treatment plan - short and long term relevant available options for fertility preservation, including investigational options where available and appropriate the potential impact (if any) of pursuing fertility preservation options on cancer treatment and outcome (e.g. delay to commencement of cancer therapy) the acceptability and potential implications of choosing not to pursue fertility preservation the need for contraception for those who are sexually active as absolute fertility status is difficult to ascertain, particularly during chemotherapy and in the early post- treatment phase the risk of premature menopause even where fertility may not be immediately at risk the provision of appropriate written and/or digital information Spe cialist fertility team discussion with person with cancer/family/whanau should include: • reiteration of the points discussed by the referring treating team, as described above the potential cultural, moral, ethical and legal issues associated with some fertility preservation options.
-For example, ownership of embryos or reproductive tissue in the event of death or incapacity information about success rates, risks and complications, published evidence and • costs to patient (if relevant) for all options that are under discussion.
-Long-term costs to patient should be highlighted to avoid future conflict information regarding storage and disposal of gametes, and the importance of maintaining contact with the fertility centre until such time as gametes are used or disposal of • disposed of it is important that people undergoing fertility preservation measures are informed of the outcome of the preservation processes and the options available to them regarding the use of their stored material.
+Very Low to Moderate

+Fertility preservation discussions should be undertaken by a member of the treating teamas soon as possible after the suspected diagnosis and likely treatment plan is determined.
+Urgent referral to a fertility specialist team may be required.

+Healthcare providers need to assist patients and their families in the decision-making process through fostering autonomy and encouraging consideration of personal ideals around parenthood.
+This should occur prior to decisions being made about fertility preservation.
+Importantly the treating team need to determine whether the consenting person, particularly where young, is psychologically, mentally, and emotionally competent to consent or assent.

+Treating team discussion with person with cancer/ whānau should include:

+- the degree of risk to fertility posed by the treatment plan short and long term - relevant options for fertility preservation that may be available, to enable initial discussions about possible referral - the potential impact (if any) of pursuing fertility preservation options on cancer treatment and outcome (e.g., delay to commencement of cancer therapy) - the option of choosing not to pursue fertility preservation - the need for contraception for those who are sexually active as absolute fertility status is difficult to ascertain, particularly during chemotherapy and radiation to the pelvis, and in the early post-treatment phase - the risk of premature menopause even where fertility may not be immediately at risk - the provision of appropriate written and/or digital information - the referral process to specialist team for further discussion including financial implications

+Specialist fertility team discussion with person with cancer/whānau should include:

+- reiteration of the points discussed by the referring treating team, as described above - the potential cultural, moral, ethical, and legal issues associated with some fertility preservation options.
+For example, ownership of embryos or reproductive tissue inthe event of death or incapacity - information about success rates, risks, and complications, published evidence and costs to patient (if relevant) for all options that are under discussion.
+Long-term coststo patient should be highlighted to avoid future conflict - information regarding storage and disposal of gametes, and the importance of maintaining contact with the fertility centre until such time as gametes are used or disposed of - it is important that people undergoing fertility preservation measures are informed of the outcome of the preservation processes and the options available to them regarding the use of their stored material.
 There is no obligation to use preserved gamete tissue in the future.